functionalperez/witch/README.md

-# fae - a build system and package mananger for c++
+# witch - a build system and package mananger for c++